 Taxis are available in abundance and they are the most popular and convenient transport in the island.
 However the flip side is, they are quite expensive compared to the other modes.
 A 15 minutes ride on a taxi can cost you RM18.
 But you get taxis almost everywhere - at the airport, ferry terminal, main tourist places, several taxi stands, and you can also stop a vacant taxi on the road and get in.

 to know about the service, fares, rules and reserving a taxi for tours.

-to know the do's & don'ts, the best rental companies, rental rates etc.
+to know the do's & don'ts while driving or riding in Langkawi, the best and most reliable rental companies, rental rates etc.

 Motorbikes, Scooters & Bicycle Rentals

 You can rent two wheelers in the island.
 Scooters and motorbikes usually come for RM25-40 a day depending on number of days you are renting whereas a bicycle rental would be about RM15 a day.
 You are required to wear a helmet by law and it is provided by the rental agency.

 You will also need a valid two wheeler license for renting scooters, motorbikes and even mopeds.
 Your own country's license should be fine.
 There is hardly any checking for the licenses by the police unless you meet with an accident.
 There is a small security deposit taken by most rental agencies.

 If you are coming by ferry, there are plenty of kiosks outside the jetty offering Motorbikes, Scooters and Mopeds.
 There are also many agencies in Pantai Cenang along the road and other popular tourist places.
 The T-Shop in Pantai Tengah also rents scooters & bikes.